microsoft/vscode-docs/docs/java/java-testing.md

 The JUnit 5 team provides a collection of sample projects with different build tools.
 Check the [junit5-sample repository](https://github.com/junit-team/junit5-samples) if your project uses Maven or Gradle as your build tool.

 #### Unmanaged Folder
-If your project does not use any build tools, for simplicity, you can directly include the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`).
+If your project does not use any build tools, for simplicity, you can directly include the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [Library Configuration](/docs/java/java-project.md#library-configuration) for more information).

 ### TestNG
 #### Maven